Overview: Two-Part Process

 The tenant admin must have an authToken with

-externalTenantId specified to access AMS SDK componentsTenant Creates Agent
+externalTenantId specified to access Agent Builder SDK componentsTenant Creates Agent

-Tenant Admin (externalTenantId: “tenant-acme-123”) → Creates Agent via Agent Manager or Agent Configuration
+Tenant Admin (externalTenantId: “tenant-acme-123”) → Creates Agent via Agent Builder or Agent Configuration

 Part 2: Deploy to End-Users